TheRealOwenRees/wbs-hacker-news-react/README.md

 What should you do locally:

-- run "npm instal"l to install the new packages from package.json
+- run "npm install" to install the new packages from package.json
 - run "npm run deploy"

 ### `npm run build` fails to minify